draekko/woocommerce-mailchimp-casl/readme.txt

 - Optionally, display an opt-in checkbox on the checkout page (this is required in some countries)
 - Control the label displayed next to the opt-in checkbox
-- Control whether or not the opt-in checkbox is checked or unchecked by default
 - Control the placement of the opt-in checkbox on the checkout page (under billing info or order info)
+- Control to show theme integration.

 == Installation ==